tdimov93/citibike-ride-analysis/README.md

-# City Rides - NY bike rides analysis
+# Citibike Rides - NY bike rides analysis

 The general idea is to merge a given citibike dataset with a weather dataset for the same time frame and attempt to extract relevant stats such as the impact of weather on bike rides.